 Creole Smothered Swiss Steak

-A stepped up version of Swiss Steak, Creole Smothered Steak can use either cube steaks, which have already been tenderized, or other beef steaks such as chuck or round steak which is cheaper, but also leaner cuts of beef and definitely needing tenderizing.
-Be sure not to skip that step.
-You can grab a simple explanation of how to do that by clicking right here.
-I also like to infuse a bit of additional flavor into my round steak by soaking it in a marinade or flavor enhancer, such as Dale's shown below.
-That is completely optional and you can certainly skip that step, particularly if you are watching sodium intake.
+A stepped-up version of Swiss Steak, Creole Smothered Steak can use either cube steaks, which have already been tenderized, or other beef steaks such as chuck or round steak which is generally less expensive, but also leaner cuts of beef and definitely needing tenderizing.

 Cube steaks are pretty much nothing more than tenderized round steak that you pay a little extra money for in order to have somebody else to do the work.
 Now granted, the butchers have a nice machine that does a fantastic job of super-tenderizing the meat, but you can also do a fair job of duplicating this at home and save a little money.